Automated Differential Digestion Analysis Utilizing DNase I

 1 reallocated forensic scientist

 This method is currently employed by crime labs—Oakland PD has published a vigorous validation on the VERSA 1100.
-Follow the links below to view the relevant notes from criminalist Helena Wong:
+Follow the links below for more information and to view the latest publication from criminalist Helena Wong:

 Switching workflows is never an easy task, especially when there have been so many resources pooled into an existing method, however, when you look at the different pieces of the overall process, automation of selective degradation is far from outlandish:

 It can be configured for 96-well format depending on instrument 4-channel head– actual throughput time will depend on the specific procedure and steps involved.

 What's the time frame required for processing a plate of samples?

 Processing a complete plate of 96 samples typically requires around 5 hours including incubation time on workstation.